In This Article

 Customizing Retry Conditions

 Axios Retry also provides numerous ways to modify the retry conditions.
-First, we can modify the logic to only retry on specific error codes:
+We can modify the logic to only retry on specific error codes:

 const axios = require('axios');